• HOME

 Try using "a generic drug request card"

-If you consult a doctor at a medical care institution or get a prescription filled at a pharmacy, you can present this card together with your health insurance card, patient card, and other documents to make it easier to indicate your preference for generic drugs.
+When you visit a medical care institution or get a prescription filled at a pharmacy, you can present this card to make it easier to indicate your preference for generic drugs.

 Click here to print